Spawn makes it easier to include the database as an automated component in your DevOps pipeline.

 Download and install Spawn

-Spawn is currently in beta.
-Sign up to the beta programme to get access, and then follow the instructions below to download and install Spawn.
+Spawn is currently in open beta.
+Complete the installation instructions to get access, and then follow the instructions below to download and install Spawn.

 - Download spawnctl